Anne and Henry Zarrow Foundation

 Anne and Henry Zarrow

-Joining the fight against Alzheimer's rose out of the Zarrow family's personal experience: Anne Zarrow was diagnosed with the disease in 1994 and passed away in 2000.
+Joining the fight against Alzheimer's arose out of the Zarrow family's personal experience: Anne Zarrow was diagnosed with the disease in 1994 and passed away in 2000.
 During Anne's illness, her family accessed educational programs and support services through the Alzheimer's Association Oklahoma Chapter, enabling them to better cope with the challenges Alzheimer's brought to their lives.

 "The Association is a really important organization doing great work," says Anne and Henry's daughter, Judy Kishner, who has served on the chapter's board.
 "We hope that this is going to be the money that finds the cure.
 Research is not a linear process — it takes a lot of time.
 The more funds that are available to do the research, the more threads you can be pulling on to see where they lead.
 Every dollar invested is a dollar closer to finding the right path."